xcart/xcart-docs/_pages/kb_en/modules/pin_codes/admin_experience.md

 {% endnote %}

-Processing orders that contain products with PIN codes using payments with "auth only" mode as well as using other methods that require manual order processing, allows you to filter suspicious and potentially fraudulent orders and approve only trustworthy purchases.
+Processing orders that contain products with PIN codes using payments with "auth only" mode as well as using other methods that require manual order processing allows you to filter suspicious and potentially fraudulent orders and approve only trustworthy purchases.

 {% note info %}
-If you are using the PIN Codes module along with {% link "X-Payments subscriptions" ref_8VFoqBFZ %} a customer will get an updated PIN code for the product each time a subscription fee is paid.
+If you are using the PIN Codes module along with {% link "X-Payments subscriptions" ref_8VFoqBFZ %}, a customer will get an updated PIN code for the product each time a subscription fee is paid.
 {% endnote %}